LeonSong1995/gsMap/docs/source/mouse_example.md

 done
 ```

-### 8. create slice mean for multiple samples (optional)
+### Create slice mean for multiple samples (optional)
-**Objective**: Generate slice mean for multiple samples, and then use this gene expression mean to calculate the GSS.
+**Objective**: Generate slice mean for multiple samples, and then use this gene expression slice mean rank to calculate the GSS.

 ```bash
 gsmap create_slice_mean \